Reflections on Psalm 119 —

 48 And I shall lift up my hands to Your commandments, which I love; and I will meditate on Your statutes.

 Glenn’s Takeaway: “I will speak of your testimonies to kings and shall not be ashamed” (v46).
 If I love God’s Word (notice the repeated clause, “which I love”) and walk in it, I can be free to stand up to people who look at me with contempt (v42).
-I will feel liberated (v45), free to be creative in how I engage people with the Word, confidently crossing social barriers like when Jesus talked with the woman and the well (John 4).
+I will feel liberated (v45) because the Word affirms me.
+I won’t worry about what others think of me, won’t always try to keep a good impression.
+I will be free to be creative in how I engage people with the Word, confidently crossing social barriers like when Jesus talked with the woman and the well (John 4).
 I will speak boldly before people I normally would fear (v46), like Peter and John before the ruling council (Acts 4:13).

 Benefit: The Word teaches me how to not fear man.
 “Fear of Man” = worrying about what people think of me, and living to impress others.
 The Word gives me confidence, validation, assurance, and boldness in the presence of influential people..